Vokera Underheating due to incorrect thermostat configuration or placement.

-Room temperature never reaches setpoint even though thermostat shows heating demand
+Room temperature never reaches the setpoint even though the thermostat shows a heating demand.

 Advertisements